ni/measurement-plugin-labview/docs/README.md

     ![Measurement Results ctl](images/Measurement%20Results%20ctl.png)

-6. Provide the measurement logic in the `Measurement Logic.vi` file.
-This file will have the configuration and the output parameters readily available from `Measurement Configuration.ctl` and `Measurement Results.ctl`.
-By default, the logic takes the `Array in` and stores it in `Array out`.
+6. Provide the measurement logic in the `Measurement Logic.vi` block diagram.
+The diagram has an input cluster including the configuration parameters and an output cluster containing the output parameters from `Measurement Configuration.ctl` and `Measurement Results.ctl`.
+By default, the logic takes the `Array in` and sends it directly to `Array out`.

     ![Measurement Logic VI](images/Measurement%20Logic%20VI.png)

 7. Create the user interface in `Measurement UI.vi` under the `<LibraryName>.lvlib\`.
 The control and indicator names in the user interface should match the `Measurement Configuration` and `Measurement Results`.
-If the data type and name match, then the data from the UI will send to the logic before execution, and the results will be published to UI after the measurement is run.
+If the data type and name match, then the data from the controls will be sent to the `Measurement Logic.vi` and the results will be published to the indicators after the measurement is run.
 By default, the UI file consists of an 'Array In' control and 'Array Out' indicator.

     ![Measurement UI](images/Measurement%20UI.png)

 Note:

-- Additional info could be found in the to-do sections in the code, this can be viewed using `Bookmark Manager` - You can open it from LabVIEW → `View` → `Bookmark Manager`.
-In this window, you can find the bookmark term `#MeasurementToDo`, double-clicking on the items will take you to all the VIs where changes can be done to create a measurement.
+- Additional info can be found in the to-do sections in the code, this can be viewed using the `Bookmark Manager` - You can open it from the `View` → `Bookmark Manager` menu.
+In this window, you can will find the bookmark term `#MeasurementToDo`.
+Double-clicking on the items will take you to the VI locations where changes need to be made for creating your unique measurement service.
-- Scalars(int, double, uint, sint, string, boolean) and DoubleArray are the supported datatypes for the `Configuration` and `Output` parameters of the measurement.
+- Scalars (int, double, uint, sint, string, boolean) and double array are the supported datatypes for the `Configuration` and `Output` parameters of the measurement.

 ---

 ## Running a LabVIEW measurement

-To run the measurements, follow the below steps
+To run the measurement service, follow the steps below

 1. Open `<MeasurementName>.lvproj` that contains the Measurement Service library.

 2. Start the discovery service if the measurement is to be used in InstrumentStudio.

-3. Run the `Run Service.vi` from `<MeasurementName>.lvlib` to run the measurement service from `<MeasurementName>.lvproj`
+3. Run the `Run Service.vi` from `<MeasurementName>.lvlib` to start the measurement service.

-4. To manually stop the service, click on the `Stop` button from the front panel of `Run Service.vi`.
+4. To manually stop the service, click on the `STOP` button on the front panel of `Run Service.vi`.

 ---